Apply for a Salt Trading License in Dubai

 Submit your application: Provide passport copies, a business plan summary, and completed application forms to Dubai South Business Hub.

-Pay the registration fees: Settle the licence and registration fees as quoted by the authority.
+Pay the registration fees: Settle the license and registration fees as quoted by the authority.

-Receive your licence: Upon approval, your Trading Licence is issued, typically within 3 to 7 business days.
+Receive your license: Upon approval, your Trading License is issued, typically within 3 to 7 business days.

 Open a corporate bank account: Several UAE banks support free zone companies with dedicated business accounts.